fossasia/pslab-webapp/README.md

 `cd frontend`
 `ember -s environment='development'`
-this launches the the emberjs webapp on port 4200
+this launches the emberjs webapp on port 4200

 navigate to localhost:4200 in your web browser